-12. The user shall annually inspect the furnace installation to verify the following safety related items:

-- a.
-All flue-gas carrying areas external to the furnace (i.e., chimney, vent connector) are clear and free of obstructions. - b.
-The vent connector is in place and is physically sound without holes or excessive corrosion. - c.
-The return-air duct connection(s) is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - d.
+- 12. The user shall annually inspect the furnace installation to verify the following safety related items: - a.
+All flue-gas carrying areas external to the furnace are clear and free of obstructions. - b.
+The flue pipe is in place and physically sound without holes or other damage. - c.
+The return-air duct connection is physically sound, is sealed to the furnace casing, and terminates outside the space containing the furnace. - d.
 The physical support of the furnace is sound without sagging, cracks, gaps, etc., around the base so as to provide a seal between the support and the base. - e.
 There are no obvious signs of deterioration of the furnace. - f.
-The burner flames are in good adjustment, refer to FIGURE 38 Burner Flames illustrating proper flame appearance for comparison.
+The burner flames are stable and uniform, refer to FIGURE 41 Burner Flames illustrating proper flame appearance for comparison.